 Green Business Matching grants offer support for dry cleaners, auto body shops or other businesses moving away from processes that create Volatile Organic Compounds.

-- The Biochar Cool Soils collaboration between the City and the Shakopee Mdewakanton Sioux community is studying adding biochar to compost to increase the effectiveness of both materials.
-Biochar is a soil additive which is being studied for its effectiveness in making plants and trees more drought tolerant, increase growth rates, sequester carbon, and restore urban soil health.
+The Cool Soils partnership between the City and the Shakopee Mdewakanton Sioux community is studying biochar.
+Biochar is a soil additive which is being studied for its effectiveness in making plants and trees more drought tolerant, increase growth rates and sequester carbon.

 Green Business Cost Sharing Program in the news-